gdbooks/3DCollisions/Chapter4/triangle-triangle.md

 Finally, add the public static function that tests 2 triangles for intersections, and provide an implementation for it!

+You will need to test 11 axis, the face normal of triangle1, the face normal of triangle2, and the cross products of each of the 3 edges of the triangles.
+The previous section "Generic SAT" outlined how to get this information from a triangle.

 ```cs
 public static bool Intersects(Triangle triangle1, Triangle triangle2)